driver1998/bsp/README.md

 DWORD ForceEnable=1
 ```
 # Enabling User Mode GPIO/SPI/I2C
-To enable rhproxy for usermode access to GPIO/SPI/I2C with Windows.Devices.* apis, you'll need to apply the patch in `uefi-patch` to RaspberryPkg.
-The patch provided is for Jun 22 build (commit ac60862e43a185a541bec1480e156259f630ec9a).
+To enable rhproxy for usermode access to GPIO/SPI/I2C with Windows.Devices.* apis, you'll need to apply the patch in `uefi-patch` to RaspberryPiPkg.
+The patch provided is for Jun 22 build (commit andreiw/RaspberryPiPkg@aa05e79c61ddc2e43768b90571200624acfd15e5).

 You'll need to use Microsoft's version of `asl.exe` with `/msftinternal` option to compile the .asl files. `asl.exe` can be found in `Tools/[arch]/ACPIVerify` directory of Windows 10 WDK.